Philip Hammond: Chancellor of the Exchequer (2016–2019)

-Conservative Backbencher and Independent
+Conservative backbencher and Independent

 In August 2019, Hammond, and a number of other Conservative MPs including former Cabinet ministers Rory Stewart and David Gauke, wrote a letter to the Prime Minister Boris Johnson, accusing him of "ruining" any chance of a new deal with European Union by setting "the bar on his red lines so high".
 According to The Times, Hammond and several other remain supporters aimed at an extension to Article 50 with EU leaders.

 On 3 September 2019, Hammond led 20 other rebel Conservative MPs to vote against the Conservative government of Boris Johnson.
 The rebel MPs voted with the Opposition against a Conservative motion, which subsequently failed.
 Effectively, they helped block Johnson's "no-deal" Brexit plan from proceeding on 31 October.
 Subsequently, all 21 were advised that they had lost the Conservative whip, expelling them as Conservative MPs and requiring them to sit as independents.

 Hammond did not contest the 2019 general election, as he would be a "direct challenge" to the Conservative party.
 If he or the other rebel MPs had decided to run for re-election, the party would have blocked their selection as Conservative candidates.
 Hammond later suggested that "the Conservative Party has been taken over by unelected advisors, entryists and usurpers who are trying to turn it from a broad church into an extreme right-wing faction", and that "it is not the party I joined."

 Later career

 Boris Johnson nominated Hammond for a peerage in February 2020, along with Kenneth Clarke, who also had the Conservative whip removed.
 According to the Daily Telegraph, a cabinet minister criticised the decision to award Hammond a seat in the House of Lords, saying he "tried to bring down the government".

 Hammond had a business career in small and medium-sized companies in manufacturing, consultancy, property and construction, and oil and gas, both in the UK and abroad.
 On 13 July 2020, according to documents from the Advisory Committee on Business Appointments, which oversees business appointments for former ministers, Hammond would be taking up a paid, part-time role as an advisor to Saudi Arabia's Minister of Finance.
+Hammond also worked at Francis Maude Associates, a consultancy founded by Francis Maude and Simone Finn, which trades as FMA.

 Hammond was created Baron Hammond of Runnymede, of Runnymede in the County of Surrey, by Letters Patent dated 30 September 2020.
+Taking the Conservative whip, he made his maiden speech on 28 January 2021.

 The cryptocurrency trading firm Copper Technologies employs Hammond as an adviser.
 Hammond holds a stake in the company worth $15 million.
 As of 2023, Hammond was Chair of Copper Technologies.